Policy Brief

 Housing costs

 Statistics Jersey publishes quarterly reports on housing costs.
-The most recent report, published on 7 November 2024, was for the third quarter of 2024.
+The most recent report, published on 13 February 2025, was for the fourth quarter of 2024.
 Key points from this report were -

-- The turnoverof properties was 12% lower in 2024 Q3 than in 2024 Q2 and 19% higher than a year earlier.
+- The turnover of properties was 7% higher in 2024 Q4 than in 2024 Q3 and 9% higher than a year earlier.
 These figures must be interpreted with caution due to variation in the number of Royal Court sittings and seasonal variations.

-The following table shows mean prices for 2024 Q3 for different types of unit and the change from 2023 Q3 –
+The following table shows mean prices for 2024 Q4 for different types of unit and the change from 2023 Q3 –

 The report includes data on the ratio of house prices to earnings.
-On a comparable basis in 2022 the ratio in Jersey was 14.8, compared with 8.4 in England and 13.9 in London.
-As a result of the subsequent fall in house prices and increase in earnings the ratio has probably fallen to about 12.8 in Jersey, but it will also have declined in England.
+On a comparable basis in 2023 the ratio in Jersey was 13.4, compared with 8.6 in England and 14.1 in London.

 Developments in the housing market reflect factors external to Jersey and are replicated in the UK and other countries.
 The Russian invasion of Ukraine and other factors have resulted in a sharp increase in inflation.
-The annual rate increased from 0.9% in the year to the December 2020, to 12.7% in the year to December 2022, before falling to 3.0% in the year to September 2024.
-The forecast by the Fiscal Policy Panel is that the rate will average 3.5% in 2024 and 1.7% in 2025.
+The annual rate increased from 0.9% in the year to the December 2020, to 12.7% in the year to December 2022, before falling to 2.5% in the year to December 2024.
+The forecast by the Fiscal Policy Panel is that the rate will average 1.7% in 2025.

-An essential tool to bring down inflation is interest rates - accordingly in a period of just 18 months the Bank of England base rate increased from 0.1% to 5.25%, before falling to 5.0% on 1 August 2024 and 4.75% on 7 November.
+An essential tool to bring down inflation is interest rates.
+Accordingly, in a period of just 18 months the Bank of England base rate increased from 0.1% to 5.25% in August 2023, before falling to 4.5% in February 2025.
 This has naturally fed through to mortgage rates.
 Two-year fixed rate mortgages increased from around 2% at the beginning of 2022 to a peak of 6.0% since when they have fallen back a little.

 Higher interest rates combined with a previously overheated housing market in Jersey have led to the reduction in house prices and rents.

-The rise in interest rates is impacting most severely on those who have bought housing in the last few years.
-For a typical mortgagor rolling off a fixed-rate deal in 2024, monthly interest payments will increase by an average of about £300 a month - £3,600 a year - but for a relatively small number of households the figure will be in excess of £10,000 a year.
+The rise in interest rates is impacting most severely on those who have bought housing between 2020 and the early part of 2023.
+For a typical mortgagor rolling off a fixed-rate deal in the first few months of 2025, interest payments will increase by an average of about £3,600 a year - but for a relatively small number of households the figure will be in excess of £10,000 a year.

 Priorities